 The good thing about air filter replacement is that in most cars, it’s possible to do it on your own.
 When replacing the filters, make sure that you use the type of filter designed for the make and model of your car.
 Car filters come in various shapes, designs and sizes.
 Most auto parts stores can help you find a filter for your exact make and model.
 Good auto parts stores will sell generic air filters that make good replacements.
 However, some stores, as well as brand specific parts suppliers, may be able to arrange for exact replacements for your car that should work even better.

 When you open the hood of your car, make sure you can access your air filter.
-Some newer automobiles are making it difficult to reach the filter, so you may have to take your car to a dealership or a repair shop.
+Some newer automobiles are making it difficult to reach the filter.
+As a result, you may have to take your car to a dealership or a repair shop.
 Take off the air filter and check it.
 It should be fairly clean.
 If it’s not, get a replacement and put that on.
 These should be changed around every 12,000 miles or 12 months.

 Take care of the air filter that takes care of your car to enjoy more miles on every gallon.